Hard determinism: Implications for ethics

 Hard determinists reject free will.
 Critics often suggest that, in so doing, the hard determinist also rejects ethics.
 The key to this argument rests on the idea that holding a person morally responsible requires them to make a choice between two, or more, truly possible alternatives.
-If choice is indeed impossible, then it would be incorrect to hold anyone morally responsible for his or her actions.
+If choice is indeed impossible, then it would be incorrect to hold anyone morally responsible for their actions.
 If this argument holds, hard determinists are restricted to moral nihilism.

 This feature, however, is tenable only as far as hard determinists discard responsibility.
 In a necessitarian world, recourse to merit and blameworthiness is toned down while adherence to ethical and legal values is not ruined.
 Persons may be appreciated as carriers, executors, and defenders of morality.
 Alternatively, the choice to be regretful of past misdeeds becomes unreasonable.
 Nevertheless, one can admonish oneself for one's lapses and resolve to avoid similar behavior in the future.

 Those hard determinists who defend ethical realism would object to the premise that contra-causal free will is necessary for ethics.
 Those who are also ethically naturalistic may also point out that there are good reasons to punish criminals: it is a chance to modify their behaviour, or their punishment can act as a deterrent for others who would otherwise act in the same manner.
 The hard determinist could even argue that this understanding of the true and various causes of a psychopath's behaviour, for instance, allow them to respond even more reasonably or compassionately.

 Hard determinists acknowledge that humans do, in some sense, "choose," or deliberate—although in a way that obeys natural laws.
 For example, a hard determinist might see humans as a sort of thinking machines, but believe it is inaccurate to say they "came to a decision" or "chose".

 Generalization of event causation should circumvent overstatement of external impulses.
 Autotelic personalities show a high rate of activities all by themselves.
 The capacity to resist psychological assault is impressive evidence of autarkic resources.
 Determinists even admit that with corresponding knowledge, changes in the genetic depository and consequently behavior are possible.

 Up to now, the concepts and terminology of legal affairs follow the pre-reflexive belief in alternative possibilities.
 As scientific insight advances, the juridical attitude becomes increasingly "external": there should be fewer emotions about offender's will and more concern about the effects of offenses on society.
 The retributive function of punishment should be rejected as irrational and unjustified.
 "Lex talionis" is discarded already because of deficient correlation between crime and penalty.
 If the inveterate notion of "mens rea" is used at all, then only to distinguish intentional actions from inadvertent ones and not to designate an autonomous undertaking of the lawbreaker.
 At the same time, it is justified to require the perpetrator to critically reconsider his intentions and character, to demand apology and compensation in victims' favor.
 The rehabilitation service should be used to train the risky circle for keeping the norms of social life.